Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 The North-South-East-West is similar to the exercise game of Around the Clock.

-Your goal is not aimed at the center of the target, but around it where the impact point of your last arrow was shot.
+Your goal isn’t aimed at the center of the target, but around it where the impact point of your last arrow was shot.

-So if the direction of the arrow ends up pointing to the south after impact on the target, that is where you take the next shot.
+So if the direction of the arrow ends up pointing to the south after impact on the target, that’s where you take the next shot.

 Doing this exercise takes into account the wind factor which is why you shoot off the center target.